Shujun-He/RibonanzaNet2/README.md

 ```models``` has model weights and optimizer states,
 ```oofs``` has the val predictions

-## Finetning for secondary structure
+## Finetuning for secondary structure

 the script to use is `finetune_temporal_split.py` which has the following command line args